-This short report compares the space and service requirements for both your drinkers and your diners.
-Where your customers' minimum requirements exceed what you are providing, these percentages will fall below 100% and that is the point at which you will start to lose revenue.
+It also compares the space and service requirements for both your drinkers and your diners.
+Where your customers' requirements exceed what you are providing, these percentages will fall below 100% and that is the point at which you will start to lose revenue.